-- have been receiving Social Security or Railroad Retirement benefits for 24 months
+- have been receiving Social Security or Railroad Retirement Board benefits for 24 months

-- Initial enrollment period (IEP) is a seven-month window around your 65th birthday, starting three months before and continuing for three months after your birthday.
-If you sign up before you turn 65, your coverage begins in your birthday month.
+- Initial enrollment period (IEP) is a 7-month window around your 65th birthday, starting 3 months before and continuing for 3 months after your birthday.
+If you sign up before you turn 65 years old, your coverage begins in your birthday month.
 Signing up after this period will mean a delay in coverage.

-- Special enrollment periods (SEP)are designated times when you can sign up outside of open enrollment if you lose coverage for various reasons, including losing an employer-sponsored plan or moving outside of your plan’s coverage area.
+- Special enrollment periods (SEPs)are designated times when you can sign up outside of open enrollment if you lose coverage for various reasons, including losing an employer-sponsored plan or moving outside of your plan’s coverage area.

-- General enrollment (Jan.
-1-March 31): If you did not sign up for Medicare during your IEP, you can enroll in Part A, Part B, Part C, and Part D plans.
+- General enrollment (January 1 to March 31): If you did not sign up for Medicare during your IEP, you can enroll in Part A, Part B, Part C, and Part D plans.
 You may pay a penalty for signing up late.

-- Medicare Advantage open enrollment (Jan.
-1-March 31): You may switch to a new plan if you are already on Medicare Advantage or you can continue with original Medicare.
+- Medicare Advantage open enrollment (January 1 to March 31): You may switch to a new plan if you are already on Medicare Advantage or you can continue with original Medicare.

-- Open enrollment (Oct.
-15-Dec.
-7): You may switch between original Medicare and Medicare Advantage, or sign up for Part D if you didn’t sign up during your IEP.
+- Open enrollment (October 15 to December 7): You may switch between original Medicare and Medicare Advantage, or sign up for Part D if you didn’t sign up during your IEP.

 Choosing the right plan for depends on the following factors:

 - which doctors (or hospitals) you want to see for care